 “BT Group plc, is a British multinational telecommunications company with head offices in the U.K.”

 BT had a lot to share in their annual report, but chose only to display the most important information on this designated page of their main website (with optional downloads of PDFs available via the click of some clearly labelled buttons).
 BT utilized videos, infographics, and images to share their findings — and incorporated horizontal scrolling and expandable/collapsible features to include extra content but not take up more vertical space than necessary at any one given time.
-A top-fixed navigation bar also allows quick access to each section of the page.
+A top-fixed navigation bar also gives quick access to each section of the page.
 (They followed a similar style the year before.)

 Mail Chimp 2012: A Look Back